ubongndoh/ubongndoh/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px" />

 ## I'm Ubong Ndoh, a Software Developer.
-I build things that works on the web and mobile.
+I build great software that works on the web and mobile.

 Here are some ideas to get you started: